Jerry C. Elliott

 Jerry Chris Elliott High Eagle (born 1943) is a physicist and was one of the first American Indians to work at NASA.
 Elliott's work awarded him the Presidential Medal of Freedom, the highest civilian honor awarded by the President of the United States.

 Early life

 High Eagle, from the age of five, had a vision of assisting astronauts to get to the moon.
 While supported by some members in his family and community, he was faced with opposition due to his race.

 After graduating from Northwest Classen High School, he was accepted into the University of Oklahoma at the age of 18.
 While in university, he faced a degree of culture shock, facing disrespect and misunderstandings towards him as an American Indian.
 He faced racial discrimination from his professors, and was unable to pursue graduate studies due to the death of his stepfather and an overall lack of funding.
-He received a degree in physics with a minor in mathematics in April of 1966, being the first indigenous native to obtain one from the University of Oklahoma, department of physics.
+He received a degree in physics with a minor in mathematics in April 1966, being the first indigenous native to obtain one from the University of Oklahoma, department of physics.